 Key Takeaways

-- Mission Connection helps clients understand the roots of passive-aggressive behavior and build practical skills for direct, honest communication in a supportive environment.
+- Mission Connection Healthcare helps clients understand the causes of passive-aggressive behavior and build practical skills for direct, honest communication in a supportive environment.

 Passive-aggressive behavior can be subtle, making it difficult to identify and address effectively.
 These behaviors typically involve a disconnect between what someone says and what they actually do.